The Real Concerns Regarding Lepto 4 and 2

 Enlarged lymph nodes

-That os course because they are all vaccinated as puppies as I would not allow them in the classes if they did not have the first vaccination.
+That of course is because they are all vaccinated as puppies.
+I would not allow them in the classes if they did not have the first vaccinations, though I have never required them or asked them to vaccinate for Lepto.

 I am not an Anti-Vaxxer I am an Anti-Over-Vaxxer and I am intrinsically against a vaccine that has far more problems than is being reported.
-The problems are hidden by making the Lepto Vaccine a core vaccine when it is so rare or fatal
+The problems are hidden by making the Lepto Vaccine a core vaccine when it is clearly quite rare.
+I am also opposed to a vaccine that may be causing more damage to our dogs than the actual disease.

 Real science is telling me the truth.
 Dr Ronald Shultz is probably the World’s leading expert on pet vaccines.
-Schultz is professor and chair of pathobiological sciences at the School of Veterinary Medicine has been studying the effectiveness of canine vaccines since the 1970s so he knows a bit about vaccines; he’s learned that immunity for core vaccines can last as long as a dog’s lifetime.
+Schultz is professor and chair of pathobiological sciences at the School of Veterinary Medicine has been studying the effectiveness of canine vaccines since the 1970s so he knows a bit about vaccines; he’s learned that immunity for core vaccines like distemper (D), infectious hepatitis/adenovirus (H) and parvovirus (P) and initial vaccinations can last as long as a dog’s lifetime.

-It is my decision to vaccinate them as puppies in two doses but never leptospirosis and it is my decision to have a Titre Test at 1 year old and then at 7 years old.
+It is my decision to vaccinate them as puppies in two doses for DHP when they are 8 and 10.5 weeks, but never for leptospirosis and it is my decision to have a Titre Test at 1 year old and then at 7 years old.
 If these Titre tests show that the main core antibodies are in place I never vaccinate again.

-I am a member of a Facebook Page dedicated to the concern about vaccines and in particular the Lepto vaccine debacle.
+I am a member of a Facebook Page dedicated to the concern about vaccines and in particular the Lepto vaccine debacle there are over 32,000 members I think that says it all.
 I recommend you request to join.
 Nobivac Lepto4 Our Experiences

 Stan Rawlinson November 2021